revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If i run the above code i got output as 40
+- If I run the above code, I get output as 40
                                           40
--Before method calling, the first print statement prints the value of global variable i.e 40.
-And when the show() method is called, the print statement present inside will also print the value of x as 40 not 20, because x= 20 is a class variable which must be accessed by using classname before variable name.
+-Before method calling, the first print statement prints the value of the global variable i.e 40.
+And when the show() method is called, the print statement present inside will also print the value of x as 40, not 20, because x= 20 is a class variable which must be accessed by using the class name before the variable name.
 Therefore, it will also take the global variable value i.e 40 in this case.

 </details>

 ---

-203.How do you differentiate between Interpreter and Compiler?
+203. How do you differentiate between Interpreter and Compiler?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Compiler translates our program in a single run, whereas Interpreter translates our program line by line.
+- The compiler translates our program in a single run, whereas the Interpreter translates our program line by line.
-- In terms of CPU utilization, Compiler utilizes more CPU than Interpreter.
+- In terms of CPU utilization, the Compiler utilizes more CPU than the Interpreter.
-- During compilation, all the errors in the program are displayed in the end together, whereas in Interpreter errors of the code are displayed line by line.
+- During compilation, all the errors in the program are displayed in the end together, whereas in the Interpreter, errors of the code are displayed line by line.
-- As the code size increases, complier takes more time to scan a code compared to Interpreters.
+- As the code size increases, the compiler takes more time to scan a code compared to Interpreters.
-- Example: C, C++, java, etc are based on Compiler whereas Python, Ruby, MATLAB, etc are interpreted language.
+- Example: C, C++, java, etc are based on Compilers whereas Python, Ruby, MATLAB, etc. are interpreted languages.

 </details>

 ---

-204.Franz is asking his senior developer/lead if can you help me to find out whether these identifiers are valid or not.
-How he will help him.
+204. Franz is asking his senior developer/lead if he/she can help him to find out whether these identifiers are valid or not.
+How would he help him?
 [Last_Name, student@id, 4_id, var, for].

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)